erikauer/fem_1d_poisson/README.md

      y = x.^3;

 ## Mathematical Context
-To understand whats going on in this Matlab example we need do do some math.
+To understand whats going on in this Matlab example we need to do some math.
 Here you get a short mathematical introduction how to prepare the poission equation for FEM.

 ### Mathematical Problem